Rana Sanga: War against Mughals

 On 21 April 1526, the Timurid king Babur invaded India for the fifth time and defeated Ibrahim Lodhi in the First Battle of Panipat and executed him.
 After the battle, Sanga unified several Rajput clans for the first time since Prithviraj Chauhan, built an army of 100,000 Rajput soldiers and advanced to Agra.

 The Mughals captured Bayana fort which was part of Sanga's empire therefore a major clash took place in Bayana in February 1527 in which Mughal forces of Babur led by Abdul Aziz were defeated by Rana Sanga.
 The defeat of the Mughals was the last of Rana Sanga's victories.
 Confronting a large Hindu army, now incited religious propaganda against the Rajputs by declaring the battle as a Jihad against the Kaffirs.
-He further sought divine favor by abjuring liquor, breaking the wine vessels and pouring the wine down a well.

-In ensuring battle fought at Khanwa, 37 miles (60 km) west of Agra, on March 16.
+He further sought divine favour by abjuring liquor, breaking the wine vessels and pouring the wine down a well.In ensuring battle fought at Khanwa, 37 miles (60 km) west of Agra, on March 16.
 The Mughals were victorious due to their cannons, matchlocks and other firearms.
-Sanga was struck by an arrow in mid of the battle and was removed from the battle by his brother-in law Prithviraj Kachwaha of Amber along with prince Maldev Rathore in an unconscious state.
+Sanga was struck by an arrow in mid-battle and was removed from the battle by his brother-in law Prithviraj Kachwaha of Amber along with prince Maldev Rathore in an unconscious state.
 Following his victory, Babur ordered a tower of enemy skulls to be erected, a practice formulated by Timur against his adversaries, irrespective of their religious beliefs.
 According to Chandra, the objective of constructing a tower of skulls was not just to record a great victory, but also to terrorize opponents.
 Earlier, the same tactic had been used by Babur against the Afghans of Bajaur.

-Sanga was also betrayed by Silhadi during the battle who changed sides and went over to Babur.
+Sanga was also betrayed by Silhadi during the battle who changed sides soldiers and went over to Babur.

 The victory of Mughals is seen as a landmark event in Mughal conquest of North India as the battle turned out to be more historic and eventful than Panipat because it made Babur the undisputed master of North India while crushing the threatening and reviving Rajput powers.
-According to historian Andre Wink after the victory at Khanwa, the centre of Mughal power became Agra instead of Kabul and continued to remain so until its downfall after Aalamgir's death.
+According to historian Andre Wink, after the victory at Khanwa, the centre of Mughal power became Agra instead of Kabul and continued to remain so until its downfall after Ālamgir's death.
 According to modern historians had there not been the cannons of Babur, Sanga might have achieved a historic victory against Babur.
 Babur's cannons had put an end to the outdated trends in Indian warfare.

 However it would be wrong to suppose that the Rajput power was crushed for ever, Babar stopped his further invasion in Rajasthan, the Rajput forces encamped at Baswa near Dausa for Sanga's treatment, soon after treatment, Sanga started preparation of another war against Babar.